-As of April 2024, 91 CalVTP projects had been approved and another 47 were in progress, totaling 138 projects that have utilized this expedited tool.
-Those projects coordinated with multiple state and federal agencies, including the California Coastal Commission and the State Water Resources Control Board, to streamline future project consultations.
+As of April 2024, 91 CalVTP projects had been approved and another forty-seven were in progress, totaling 138 projects that have utilized this expedited tool.
+The proponents of those projects coordinated with multiple state and federal agencies, including the California Coastal Commission and the State Water Resources Control Board, to streamline future project consultations.

 An example of PEIR's effectiveness is the Alder Creek Sequoia Resilience and Post-Fire Restoration Project, proposed by the Sierra Nevada Conservancy and Save the Redwoods League.
-This complex, multi-jurisdictional project included vegetation treatment, road repair, and decommissioning, with the latter two not covered in the CalVTP.
-These activities were addressed in an addendum, integrated with a project-specific analysis.
+This complex, multi-jurisdictional project included vegetation treatment, road repair, and road decommissioning, with the latter two not covered in the CaIVTP.
+These activities were addressed in an addendum integrated with a projectspecific analysis.
 The entire process, including consultations with the US Fish and Wildlife Service and the CDFW, was completed in just three months.

 The East Bay Hills Vegetation Treatment Project, managed by the East Bay Regional Park District (EBRPD), was approved on July 18, 2023.
-This project aims to mitigate wildfire risks through various vegetation management techniques across approximately

-2,280 acres in the East Bay Hills.
+This project aims to mitigate wildfire risks through various vegetation management techniques across approximately 2,280 acres in the East Bay Hills.
 The primary objective is to reduce wildfire likelihood by effectively managing vegetation and promoting ecological health.
-Key strategies include creating fuel breaks to slow the spread of wildfires and access for firefighting.
-Additionally, a project focuses on Wildland-Urban Interface (WUI) fuel reduction, targeting areas where urban environments meet wildlands.
+Key strategies include creating fuel breaks to slow the spread of wildfires and for access for firefighting.
+Additionally, the project focuses on Wildland-Urban Interface (WUI) fuel reduction, targeting areas where urban environments meet wildlands.
 Ecological restoration efforts aim to replace hazardous trees with fire-resistant vegetation such as oak-bay woodlands or native grasslands, thereby enhancing biodiversity and ecosystem resilience.

-The CalVTP was essential to this project, offering a structured framework for environmental compliance, standardized treatment methods, and continuous monitoring and mitigation.
-Its detailed guidelines enabled the selection of the most effective vegetation treatment methods, including manual and mechanical vegetation removal, prescribed burning, herbicide application, and prescribed herbivory using grazing animals.
-It ensured consistent and effective fuel load reduction across a projects area.
+CalVTP and its Program EIR were essential to this project, offering a structured framework for environmental compliance, standardized treatment methods, and continuous monitoring and mitigation.
+The documents' detailed guidelines enabled the selection of the most effective vegetation treatment methods, including manual and mechanical vegetation removal, prescribed burning, herbicide application, and prescribed herbivory using grazing animals.
+CalVTP ensured consistent and effective fuel load reduction across a projects area.
 The East Bay Hills Vegetation Treatment Project PSA/Addendum to the CalVTP PEIR (SCH# 2019012052; approved in July 2023) was an important document in this process.
 It provided a detailed assessment of the specific environmental conditions and needs of the project area, ensuring tailored vegetation management strategies, including comprehensive impact assessments and mitigation measures to protect local ecosystems.
-The Addendum supplemented the original CalVTP PEIR with project-specific information, ensuring a project aligns with broader objectives while addressing unique local requirements.
+The PSA/Addendum supplemented the original CalVTP PEIR with project-specific information, ensuring that the project aligns with broader objectives while addressing unique local requirements.

-CalVTP has faced bureaucratic delays and complexities in implementation which have hindered its effectiveness in some cases.
-For example, it requires separate applications for each CAL FIRE unit involved in a project, and a potential lack of training and understanding may exist amongst Cal Fire staff about the program.
+CalVTP has faced bureaucratic delays and complexities in implementation that have hindered its effectiveness in some cases.
+For example, it requires separate applications for each CAL FIRE unit involved in a project; and a potential lack of training and understanding may exist amongst Cal Fire staff about the program.
 However, despite these challenges, the program's streamlined approach is advantageous for bioenergy and wood product businesses.
 The established standard practices and mitigation measures in CalVTP work to both reduce redundancies and provide cost savings without compromising environmental quality.
 This can be especially valuable to smaller organizations that may lack experience in creating their own projects and may face larger financial challenges.
-It also facilitates quicker access to forest resources for sustainable management, which aligns with bioenergy and wood products' needs for operational efficiency and environmental stewardship.
+CalVTP also facilitates quicker access to forest resources for sustainable management, which aligns with the needs of the proponents of bioenergy and wood products projects for operational efficiency and environmental stewardship.
 Therefore, despite its operational hurdles, CalVTP holds the potential to positively impact these sectors.